LabanPHLabanPH — home

 6

-Once filed, BSP's Consumer Protection and Market Conduct Office acknowledges receipt within two business days.
-The complaint is routed to the supervised institution for response.
+Once filed, the complaint is routed to the supervised institution for response.
 BSP mediates first; if mediation fails, the case can be referred to adjudication under the Financial Consumer Protection Department.
+BSP-CAM sets no fixed acknowledgement or resolution deadline, so do not wait for a date that is owed to you — track your reference number and keep pressing.

 Action checklist